Contests and Critiques

 be submitted to the Alabama Press Association for consideration for a $2,500 college scholarship.
 The winner must plan to major in journalism.
 The Alabama Press Association honors the late J.B.
 Stevenson, the son of John Stevenson, publisher and editor of The Randolph Leader in Roanoke, Alabama.
 J.B.
 Stevenson made a lasting impression on the journalism community while in middle school and high school.

 Alex House Journalism Sustainability Award: The Sustainability Award goes to an individual, staff or school who have gone above and beyond to preserve journalism in a democratic society.
+This awards a student or staff who has recognized the importance and advocated for the presence of their journalism program and the students’ rights for a free press.
+Students can be nominated by others, or nominate themselves.
 The last two winners have started or saved journalism at their school, although that is not the only type of winner acceptable.
 Judges keep an open mind for this award.

 Susie DeMent Adviser of the Year Award: Students may nominate their advisers for ASPA’s Susie DeMent Adviser of the Year Award.
 Advisers may also nominate other advisers.
 Letters from other students, teachers, administrators and colleagues and a resume may be included in the application.